 [EyeTracker]/[VREyeTracker]object and use the Inspector Window to edit it's configuration.

-There are two demo scenes located in
+Two demo scenes are located in

-One for VR and one for screen based eye trackers.
+\Assets\TobiiPro\Examples\PrefabDemo, one for VR and one for screen based eye trackers.

 Most eye tracking applications follow the same pattern in terms of in which order functionality is used.
 The order is usually as follows:

 Here's how to do this with the Pro SDK Mono API in Unity:

 Use either the